Asthma and Pregnancy

 Higher rate of C-section

-Giving birth too early (preterm birth)
+Giving birth too early (preterm or premature birth)

-Possible complications for the fetus
+Possible complications for the baby

 Are asthma medicines safe to use during pregnancy?